vstadnichuk/JuBiC/docs/src/examples/example2.md

 # Example 2: Solving an Instance in MibS Input File Format

 This example illustrates how to solve a bilevel optimization problem using the MibS Input File Format, which is widely used for defining such problems.
 For more details on the format, please refer to the [MibS Input File Format](https://coin-or.github.io/MibS/input.html) and the [MPS Format](https://en.wikipedia.org/wiki/MPS_(format)).
+The complete implementation is available in the file [example2.jl](../examples/example2.jl).

 ---